WesternHemlock/openai-for-prs/README.md

-> **Warning**
-> This GitHub action it is not recommended for production environments.
-It's only a PoC to test OpenAI.

-# openai-security-review
+# openai-for-prs

-GitHub action to get security recommendations from OpenAI.
+GitHub action to get PR recommendations from OpenAI.

 - The action is triggered when a PR is opened or updated.
-- The action retrieves the files with changes in the PR and passes them to the OpenAI API.
+- The action retrieves the PR comments and title and passes them to the OpenAI API.
-- The OpenAI API analyzes the code and generates a security recommendation.
+- The OpenAI API analyzes the code and generates a PR suggestions.
-- The action adds a comment in the PR with the security recommendation from OpenAI.
+- The action adds a comment in the PR with the recommendations from OpenAI.

 ## Usage
 ### Inputs